jorgevaldivia/salesforce_bulk/README.md

   job = client.job_info(jobId) # returns a Job object

-  puts "Job #{job.id} is closed." if job.closed? # other methods: open?, aborted?
+  puts "Job #{job.id} is closed." if job.closed? # other: open?, aborted?

 === Retrieving Info for all Batches

   batches = client.batch_info_list(jobId) # returns an Array of Batch objects

   batches.each do |batch|
-    puts "Batch #{batch.id} failed." if batch.failed? # other methods: completed?, failed?, in_progress?, queued?
+    puts "Batch #{batch.id} failed." if batch.failed? # other: completed?, failed?, in_progress?, queued?
   end

 === Retrieving Info for a single Batch